 Prolapse Treatment Options

-Typically, gynecologists and patients both want to avoid surgery.
+Typically, New York gynecologists and patients both want to avoid surgery.
 If you’ve already discovered a prolapsed organ in the early stages and the prolapse is still mild, you can try these non-surgical approaches with your doctor’s approval:

 - Pelvic floor muscle training under the guidance of a pelvic floor physiotherapist or continence nurse that can provide biofeedback